autowarefoundation/autoware.universe/localization/gyro_odometer/README.md

 ## Assumptions / Known limits

-- [Assumption] The frame_id of input twist message must be base_link
+- [Assumption] The frame_id of input twist message must be base_link.

-- [Assumption] The covariance in the input messages must be properly assigned
+- [Assumption] The covariance in the input messages must be properly assigned.

-- [Assumption] The angular velocity is set to zero if both the longitudinal vehicle velocity and the angular velocity around the yaw axis are sufficiently small
-- This is because there was a bias in the angular velocity of the IMU, which sometimes caused a estimation that the vehicle was rotating even though it is actually stopped.
+- [Assumption] The angular velocity is set to zero if both the longitudinal vehicle velocity and the angular velocity around the yaw axis are sufficiently small.
+This is because there was a bias in the angular velocity of the IMU, which sometimes caused a estimation that the vehicle was rotating even though it is actually stopped.

-- [Limitation] The frequency of the output IMU message depends on the frequency of the input IMU message
+- [Limitation] The frequency of the output IMU message depends on the frequency of the input IMU message.

-- [Limitation] The variances of linear.y and linear.z are output message is assigned large values
+- [Limitation] We cannot produce reliable values for the lateral and vertical velocities and also for the angular velocity around pitch and roll axes.
+Therefore we assign large values to the corresponding elements in the output covariance matrix.